heroku-examples/heroku-integration-pattern-eventing-java/README.md

 ================================================================================

 > [!IMPORTANT]
-> For use with the Heroku Integration and Heroku Eventing pilots only
+> For use with Heroku AppLink and Heroku Eventing pilots only

-This sample extends the [batch job sample](https://github.com/heroku-examples/heroku-integration-pattern-org-job-java) by adding the ability to use eventing to start the work and notify users once it completes using [Custom Notifications](https://help.salesforce.com/s/articleView?id=platform.notif_builder_custom.htm&type=5).
+This sample extends the [batch job sample](https://github.com/heroku-examples/heroku-applink-pattern-org-job-java) by adding the ability to use eventing to start the work and notify users once it completes using [Custom Notifications](https://help.salesforce.com/s/articleView?id=platform.notif_builder_custom.htm&type=5).
 These notifications are sent to the user's desktop or mobile device running Salesforce Mobile.
 Flow is used in this sample to demonstrate how processing can be handed off to low-code tools such as Flow.

 # Architecture Overview